 We’ve put together some frequently asked questions to help you work out if your application will be eligible.
-If you’re still unsure if your community or project meets the required criteria, please get in touch with your local development officer.

 To help you prepare your application we recommend you: